plusonelabs/calendar-widget/README.md

 * Old and confusing [Android Holo ColorPicker](https://github.com/LarsWerkman/HoloColorPicker) is replaced with a customized version of
   [HSV-Alpha Color Picker for Android](https://github.com/martin-stone/hsv-alpha-color-picker-android).
-* ["Widget header layout"](https://github.com/plusonelabs/calendar-widget/issues/28) option added with two actual layouts ("All in one row" and "Two rows layout") and one "Hidden".
+* ["Widget header layout"](https://github.com/plusonelabs/calendar-widget/issues/28) option added with two actual layouts ("All in one row" and "Two rows layout") and one "Hidden" layout.
  This replaces and extends previous "Show widget header" checkbox.
 * "Widget header background color" added.
 * ["Go to Today"](https://github.com/plusonelabs/calendar-widget/issues/293) button added to the Widget's header to